 Help Your Students Reach Their Career Goals

 Refer students for career assistance.
-Students can schedule an appointment by filling out the request form or calling 608-262-1755.
-Career consultants are available to assist students in exploring their career options, gaining experience in their chosen fields, creating job search strategies, preparing for graduate school, polishing their self-marketing tools and interviewing skills, as well as connecting to employers and school systems.
+Students can schedule an appointment by using Starfish or calling 608-262-1755.
+Career advisors are available to assist students in exploring their career options, gaining experience in their chosen fields, creating job search strategies, preparing for graduate school, polishing their self-marketing tools and interviewing skills, as well as connecting to employers and school systems.

 Request a presentation.
 Arrange for a class presentation about the Career Center’s services, as well as on a broad range of topics including résumés and cover letters, job search strategies, and networking and interviewing strategies.